 Within the first month of the fall semester, the Graduate Studies Committee of each college will ensure that a graduate student and an alternate from that college are elected to represent graduate student interests on the College Graduate Studies Committee.
-The six graduate student representatives to the six College Graduate Studies Committees also constitute the Graduate Dean’s Graduate Student Advisory Council (GSAC).
+The five graduate student representatives to the five College Graduate Studies Committees also constitute the Graduate Dean’s Graduate Student Advisory Council (GSAC).

 Those eligible to be members of GSAC are full-time graduate students as defined in the graduate catalog, graduate assistants, or part-time students who have completed 12 or more hours of graduate credit, excluding transfer credit, before the fall semester in which the representatives are chosen.

 The GSAC will choose from its own membership